Homeroe/strong-soap/README.md

-# Changes made in this FROK
+# Changes made in this FORK

 - parse/base.js
 Added Array attribute to soap Envelope